-The most common battery drainers are the features that make smartphones so great: GPS that lets you post geotagged photos and call taxis, internet connections that let you stream HD YouTube on the go and apps that work in the background to alert you to everything from friend requests to your preferred airline's flash sale.
+The most common battery drainers are the features that make smartphones so great: GPS that lets you post geotagged photos and call taxis, internet connections that let you stream YouTube on the go and apps that work in the background to alert you to everything from friend requests to your preferred airline's flash sale.

 We know you love your smartphone and all its smart features.
 That’s why our tips for saving your iPhone’s battery power focus not on turning off these essential features but on using them more efficiently.

 Check what's sapping the battery.
 In iOS 11, head to Settings > Battery and scroll down to see a list of which apps are using what proportion of the battery power when the phone isn't charging.

 Shut down background app refresh for apps that don't matter.
 If you discover that the most battery-sucking apps are apps you really don't need updates from (for example, I found that eBay was siphoning 11 percent of my battery power, compared with WhatsApp, which only used 2 percent), head to Settings > General > Background App Refresh to manually toggle each app's auto-refresh.
 This prevents apps from constantly checking their servers for updates or notifications to push to your phone — another battery-drainer.
 Even if an app doesn't appear on the list of apps using your battery power, it's worth going through the list and turning off background app refresh for apps you don't use.